danielrataj/sails-awesome/README.md

   - [Cron](https://github.com/ghaiklor/sails-hook-cron) - Sails hook for running cron tasks
   - [JSON Web Token](https://github.com/robophil/sails-hook-jsonwebtoken) - A sails hook for easily working with jsonwebtoken https://github.com/auth0/node-jsonwebtoken
   - [Autoreload](https://github.com/sgress454/sails-hook-autoreload) - Sails JS hook to autoreload controllers and models when changed.
+  - [Micro Apps](https://github.com/emahuni/sails-util-micro-apps) - Inject self-contained Micro-Apps into your Sails App using a hook.
+Each micro-app is a mini sails app that you can develop decoupled from your main apps, which you then inject using this util.

 ---